OutSystems/docs-product/src/develop/security/end-user-manage/accessing-users.md

 ---
-summary: Learn how to access the Users application.
+summary: Learn how to access the Users application, where you can create, update, and delete end users (users of your applications) and their roles.
 tags: support-Mobile_Apps; support-webapps
 ---